tier4/caret_doc/docs/visualization/period/index.md

 ![communication_period_time_line](../../imgs/communication_period_time_line.png)

-The horizontal axis means time, labeled as `Time [s]`. `xaxis_type` argument is prepared as well as the previous callback subsection.
-The vertical axis means period, labeled as `Period [ms]`, from a certain execution of communication to next one.
+The horizontal axis means time, labeled as `Time [s]` while the vertical axis means period, labeled as `Period [ms]`, from communication of a certain message to that of next one. `xaxis_type` argument is provided as well as callback execution.

 ## Publish and Subscription